 Hotel El Zaguán de la Plata

 An amazing old house with several rooms, a lovely garden, a swimming pool, and an awesome shower – one of our favorite places on the Camino.
+They have special prices for pilgrims.
 Price 15€ per person for private, 12€ per bed in a dormitory.

 - Time – 5h15min.